LochTechMonster/MusicBee-HotkeyOrg/README.md

 # HotkeyOrganiser
 Current in progress

-Custom hotkey commands to let you organise the currently playing song into specific playlists, or set its genre and add comments.
+Custom hotkey commands to let you organise the currently playing song into specific playlists or set its genre.

+TODO:
+- Adding comments
+- Change number of commands